xerolinux/XeroHub/content/posts/aurora-atomic/index.md

 * **Laziness / No Self-Reliance**

-Now this is much less of an issue, more of an obervation, but if I have learned something during my Distro Maintaining days, it's that doing too much for the user out the box, will make them both lazy and will end up too dependant on us devs/maintainers.
+Now this is much less of an issue, more of an obervation, but if I have learned something during my Distro Maintaining days, it's that doing too much for the user out the box, will make them both lazy and will end up too dependent on us devs/maintainers.
 While I can't speak for the team behind **uBlue**, it's just impossible to satisfy everyone.

 * **No Freedom To Tinker**